Understanding Pine Flooring

 For one thing, pine flooring actually gets harder over time.
 As your family members go about their daily lives, they’ll slowly compress the boards.
 The more compressed the wood becomes, the harder it will be.
 You don’t have to do anything special to make this happen; it’s simply a side effect of the everyday activity that naturally takes place in a home.

 Also, if your floor starts to look quite worn, it can be refinished.
 You can sand down the top layer and then apply a new coat of stain or paint.
-The ability to refinish your floor is one advantage of solid pine flooring over engineered.
+The ability to refinish your floor is one advantage of solid flooring over engineered.
 Solid wood can be refinished again and again, but you can’t sand down engineered wood too many times.

 If you’re still concerned about the durability, consider heart pine for your project.
 It can be more robust than some hardwoods.

 Plus, you could use it in your less-trafficked rooms.
 If you’re concerned about dropped knives and constant back-and-forth wear doing a number on your kitchen floor, think about installing planks in your bedrooms instead.

 Types of Pine Flooring

 Eastern White Pine

 For people who want wide planks, eastern white pine is a popular choice and has been for many years.
 In the northeast, many old buildings feature eastern white pine floors that have been in place since colonial times.

 White pine boards are usually light in color and feature smooth, tight grain patterns.
 This material is known for having small knots, but you may be able to find varieties with hardly any knots.

-This type of pine is softer than some other varieties, but refinishing can keep it looking beautiful for years to come.
+This type of flooring is softer than some other varieties, but refinishing can keep it looking beautiful for years to come.

 For a harder, more durable wood floor, try heart pine.
 This term refers to the heartwood of the longleaf pine, a type of southern yellow pine.

 Heart pine is available in warm shades like yellow, gold and butterscotch brown.
 It’s known for its distinctive grain pattern, which often features a flame-like shape.
 Vertical-grain heart pine is available as well.